opentower/margy/README.md

     return render_template('upload.html')
 ```

 says that when someone goes to margymail.com/upload, the system should render the `upload.html` template (which is an extension of the `index.html` template).
 Most of `letters.py` is just short bits like this.
-The exception is `@app.route` for `/letter`, which controls uploading (when someone clicks Submit on margymail.com/upload, it triggers `/letter`).
+The exception is `@app.routes` for `/letter` and `/deliver`, which respectively control uploading and web-based deliveries.
+In the former case, when someone clicks Submit on margymail.com/upload, it triggers `/letter`.
 It takes the information provided by the uploader and adds it to `metadata.txt` (not public).
 It then creates a unique file name for the letter, encrypts it using functions from `encryption.py`, and saves it to the letters folder (also not public).
 It then renders appropriate templates (e.g., saying that a letter has been successfully uploaded).
+In the latter case, when someone clicks Submit on margymail.com/deliver, it triggers `/delivery`.
+It then attempts to send the requested letters to the requested email addresses (assuming they are whitelisted), following a procedure similar to that used by `server.py` (described below).

 #### SERVER.PY